apache/beam/learning/prompts/documentation-lookup/48_sdk_harness.md

 Prompt:
-What is SDK Harness in Apache Beam?
+What is SDK harness in Apache Beam?

 Response:
 Interoperability between Apache Beam SDKs and runners is a key aspect of Apache Beam.
 The [portability framework](https://beam.apache.org/roadmap/portability/) introduces well-defined, language-neutral data structures and protocols between the SDK and runner.
-This interop layer – called the `Portability API` – ensures that SDKs and runners can work with each other uniformly, reducing the interoperability burden for both SDKs and runners to a constant effort.
+This interoperability layer, known as the 'portability API', ensures that SDKs and runners can seamlessly work with each other, reducing the interoperability burden for both SDKs and runners to a constant effort.

-The portability API consists of a set of smaller contracts that isolate SDKs and runners for job submission, management and execution.
-These contracts use `protobuf`s and `gRPC` for broad language support.
+The portability API consists of a set of smaller contracts that isolate SDKs and runners for job submission, management, and execution.
+These contracts utilize protocols like `protobuf` and `gRPC` to provide broad language support.

-All SDKs currently support the portability framework.
-See the [Portability support table](https://docs.google.com/spreadsheets/d/1KDa_FGn1ShjomGd-UUDOhuh2q73de2tPz6BqHpzqvNI/edit#gid=0) for details.
+Currently, all SDKs support the portability framework.
+For the latest information on portability support across SDKs, features, and runners, refer to the [Apache Beam Portability Support Matrix](https://docs.google.com/spreadsheets/d/1KDa_FGn1ShjomGd-UUDOhuh2q73de2tPz6BqHpzqvNI/edit#gid=0).

-The SDK harness is a SDK-provided program responsible for executing user code and is run separately from the runner.
-SDK harness initialization relies on the Provision and `Artifact API`s for obtaining staged files, pipeline options and environment information.
+The SDK harness is a program responsible for executing user code.
+This program is provided by an SDK and runs separately from the runner.
+SDK harness initialization relies on the provision and artifact APIs for obtaining staged files, pipeline options, and environment information.

-Apache Beam allows configuration of the SDK harness to accommodate varying cluster setups:
+Apache Beam offers configuration options for the SDK harness to cater to diverse cluster setups.
+These options include:

-* **environment_type**: determines where user code will be executed:
+1. **`environment_type`**: determines where user code is executed.
+The `environment_config` parameter configures the environment based on the value of `environment_type`:
-  * **DOCKER**: User code is executed within a container started on each worker node.
-This requires docker to be installed on worker nodes (default).
-Use `environment_config`  to specify the Docker image URL.
-Official Docker images are used by default.
-Alternatively, you can build your own image by following the instructions [here](https://beam.apache.org/documentation/runtime/environments/).
-Prebuilt SDK container images are released per supported language during Beam releases and pushed to [Docker Hub](https://hub.docker.com/search?q=apache%2Fbeam&type=image).
+  * `DOCKER`: executes user code within a container on each worker node.
+Docker must be installed on worker nodes.
+You can specify the Docker image URL using the `environment_config` parameter.
+Prebuilt SDK container images are available with each Apache Beam release and pushed to [Docker Hub](https://hub.docker.com/search?q=apache%2Fbeam&type=image).
+You can also [build your custom image](https://beam.apache.org/documentation/runtime/environments/).
-  * **PROCESS**: User code is executed by processes that are automatically started by the runner on each worker node.
+  * `PROCESS`: executes user code through processes that are automatically initiated by the runner on each worker node.
-  * **EXTERNAL**: User code will be dispatched to an external service.
-Use `environment_config` to specify the address for the external service, e.g. `localhost:50000`.
+  * `EXTERNAL`: dispatches user code to an external service.
+Use the `environment_config` parameter to specify the service address, for example, `localhost:50000`.
-  * **LOOPBACK**: User code is executed within the same process that submitted the pipeline.
+  * `LOOPBACK`: executes user code within the same process that submitted the pipeline.

-* **sdk_worker_parallelism**:  sets the number of SDK workers that run on each worker node.
-The default is 1.
-If 0, the value is automatically set by the runner by looking at different parameters, such as the number of CPU cores on the worker machine.
+2. **`sdk_worker_parallelism`**: determines the number of SDK workers per worker node.
+The default value is 1, but setting it to 0 enables automatic determination by the runner based on factors like the number of CPU cores on the worker machine.